-The board of directors maintains directors' stock ownership guidelines, requiring, among other things, that each director accumulate and retain a minimum of company common stock with a market value of five times the base retainer, or \$375,000, within five years of becoming a director of Pitney Bowes.
+The board of directors maintains directors' stock ownership guidelines, requiring, among other things, that each director accumulate and retain a minimum of company common stock with a market value of five times the base retainer, or \$375,000, within five years of becoming a director of the company.
 A director may not sell shares of Pitney Bowes common stock if: a) this requirement is not met, or b) the sale of shares would mean that the director would no longer meet the requirement.
-The directors' stock ownership guidelines are available within the Governance Principles on our Corporate Governance web-site at www.pitneybowes.com under the caption "Our Company-Our Leadership & Governance-Corporate Governance."
+Our directors' stock ownership guidelines are available within the Governance Principles on our Corporate Governance website at www.pitneybowes.com under the caption "Our

+Company-Leadership & Governance-Corporate Governance."